mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 Rainer and Bolton explore some of the rigidity of the MoE approach in terms of time allocated and other factors.
 Rainer outlines a wider scope of a process drama [-@rainer_drama_2012].
 NOTE - PROCESS DRAMA VS MOE EARLIER?
 RESURFACE?

 However, the authors are agreed on the potential and value of exploring other subject matter and undertaking authentic project work within a drama frame.
 One key consideration is the authenticity of the tools and processes involved.
 Heathcote often explored issues in the context of making of the workplace.
 Creating a working model of authentic practice.
 However, she warns against asking participants to genuinely make items in the process explored, as to do so would expose their inexpertness in the cold light of day.
-See interview Bolton and Heathcote
+This is uncovered in an interview extract from Bolton and Heathcote.
 > "if they are makers of things (for example, shoes, ballgowns, or aircraft) they _must never_ (within the fiction, that is) _be asked to create the actual objects_.
 If they had to do this their _in_ expertness would become immediately apparent."[@heathcote_drama_1994, p.
 18]

-As an example in a shoe factory, the supporting resources would x, y and z but not actually making the shoes, In the learning environment of this study there are broad similarities and some key differences in terms of supporting tools and processes.
+In the learning environment of this study there are broad similarities and some key differences in terms of supporting tools and processes.

 <!-- NOTE ADD SOME DETAIL detailBut the are explored in more detail in the following section. -->